BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 |*Hondew Berry* |$500           |
 |*Grepa Berry*  |$500           |

-Our Pokemon have been getting random EV's so far - if you in the future want to EV train your Pokemon, you can buy these to make the process easier.
+Our Pokémon have been getting random EV's so far - if you in the future want to EV train your Pokémon, you can buy these to make the process easier.
 In Reborn, 20 EVs per berry are lowered instead of the canon 10.
 Don't worry about them for now - EV training will become a lot easier later on.

-Make your way down and left to the Obsidia Pokemon Center and talk to the mom inside.
+Make your way down and left to the Obsidia Pokémon Center and talk to the mom inside.
 Tell her where her son is to get an *Ability Capsule*!

 If you're interested in a trade, evolve Sentret we got earlier by raising it to Lv.
 15 to get **Furret**.
-In the house left from the Pokemon Center, you can trade it to get **Castform**!
+In the house left from the Pokémon Center, you can trade it to get **Castform**!

 Take another visit to the Central Salon and talk to the people inside.
 Then return to the Glamazonia Salon and talk to the lady, who'll let you take home **Glameow**.
 They'll also lower their massage price to $1400.
 That's not all for this quest though, no. Take your Glameow to the Central Salon and show it to the lady on the right; she'll allow us to battle her.